 The Island Kitchen: Recipes from Mauritius and the Indian Ocean, written by Selina Periampillai, is filled with 80 recipes, beautiful photography, and stories highlighting the incredible cuisine of Mauritius and surrounding islands in the Indian Ocean.
-A few notable dishes include Bol Renversé (Sunny-Side-Up Egg, Chicken & Pak Choi Rice Bowl from Mauritius), Pork Loin Glazed with Honey & Lime from Rodrigues, Ginger & Herb Grilled Red Snapper from Seychelles, Gratin de Chou Chou (Pumpkin & Chou Chou Gratin from Réunion), and Salady Voankazo (Tropical Fruit Salad with Vanilla Syrup from Madagascar).
+A few highlights include Bol Renversé (Sunny-Side-Up Egg, Chicken & Pak Choi Rice Bowl from Mauritius), Pork Loin Glazed with Honey & Lime from Rodrigues, Ginger & Herb Grilled Red Snapper from Seychelles, and Salady Voankazo (Tropical Fruit Salad with Vanilla Syrup) from Madagascar.
 I will also be sharing her recipe for Mkatra Foutra (Sesame Coconut Flatbreads) following the review.

-Disclosure: I received a PDF copy of this book from Bloomsbury in exchange for my honest review.
+Disclosure: I received a digital copy of this book from Bloomsbury Publishing in exchange for my honest review.
 All opinions and statements are my own.
-This post contains Amazon affiliate links.
-If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Selina Periampillai